7digital/roadrunner/README.md

 ## Scripts

-A simple promise-like DSL is provided to wrap up any DOS commands in cleaner syntax with simpler control flow.
+A simple little DSL is provided to wrap up any DOS commands in cleaner syntax with simpler control flow.
 Each script is parsed once per remote server (and/or local) and the config, environment and the DSL are available to your scripts and arranged to contain the correct values for the environment they are